ostdotcom/website-docupony/platform/docs/getting_started/platform_benefits.md

  * A company can easily deploy a Brand Token Economy
  * Users can hold keys securely
  * Users enjoy a seamless user experience
- * A company can easily to integrate blockchain-based Tokens into their application
+ * A company can easily integrate blockchain-based Tokens into their application

 ## A company can easily deploy a Brand Token Economy
-OOST Platform's user interface enables companies to create their Brand Tokens by choosing a Token Name, Token Identifier and a conversion rate between the Brand Token and OST.
+OST Platform's user interface enables companies to create their Brand Tokens by choosing a Token Name, Token Identifier and a conversion rate between the Brand Token and OST.

 OST Platform enables companies to deploy contracts and transact without worrying about calculating gas.